nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-horse-unicorn.md

 It's super soft, but beware!
 IT SHEDS.
 Be sure to have a vacuum ready to go when you're done.
 It's also quite thin, so I had to use two strands per stitch for the hair.

 ## Final thoughts

+I don't think mine turned out quite as cute as the pattern maker's, but that's on me.
+I'm not super good at amigurumi details and my yarn selection is limited.

+However, this pattern is great.
+You technically have the option between three different animals (horse, donkey, or zebra) and she guides you through the process of making each.

+If you want to make the unicorn as I did, she has the color combos in the pattern as well.
+The unicorn uses the "horse" pattern.
+The only thing I'm having trouble with is finding a suitable horn!
+I'm probably going to have to crochet a little something.